Mount Laurel doctrine: Case

-These early exclusionary zoning suits were beset by numerous difficulties and little, if any, affordable housing resulted.
-In 1983 appeals in several of these cases (of which Southern Burlington County N.A.A.C.P. v.
-Mount Laurel Township was again the lead case), gave the New Jersey Supreme Court the opportunity to reaffirm and tweak the Mount Laurel Doctrine and provide several mechanisms and remedies to make the doctrine more effective.
+Those early exclusionary zoning suits were beset by numerous difficulties, and little, if any, affordable housing resulted.
+In 1983, appeals in several of these cases, of which Southern Burlington County N.A.A.C.P. v.
+Mount Laurel Township was again the lead case, gave the New Jersey Supreme Court the opportunity to reaffirm and tweak the Mount Laurel Doctrine and provide several mechanisms and remedies to make the doctrine more effective.